 2 - Hold the camera above your eye line

-Nobody wants a distorted chin, right?
+Nobody wants a distorted chin or a blurred face, right?
 If you’re struggling to make your face look sharper, lean back!
 Take a selfie from above your eye line.
-That’s a super flattering angle for most people because it eliminates skin rolls.
-It’s also nice because it doesn’t give people a front-row seat to your nose hairs, which we all appreciate.
+That’s a super flattering angle for most people, and it doesn’t give everyone a front-row seat to your nose hairs, which we all appreciate.

 3 - Check your lighting

 Lighting is your best friend.
-Aside from your makeup or outfit, it’s the most important factor for taking a better picture of yourself.
+Aside from your makeup or outfit, it’s the most important factor in taking a better picture of yourself.

 Softer lighting is better.
 But if you’re outside, you can’t do much to control the sun.
 If that’s the case, try to find a shady spot underneath a tree to snap your selfie.
 You can also try snapping pics in the early morning or late afternoon when the sun is low on the horizon.

 For indoor portraits, you still want to use natural light whenever possible.
 You don’t want a dim room or bright, fluorescent lights.
-Too much darkness will hide your pretty face and fluorescent lights will highlight every little imperfection on your skin.
+Too much darkness will hide your pretty face and fluorescent lights will highlight every little pore of your skin.
 Try opening a window and snapping a pic with real sunshine instead.

 4 - Use the rule of thirds (for real, though)